Home » RECIPES » SMOKED » Smoked Baked Beans

 • Cast Iron Skillet: I love using my Lodge cast iron because it evenly distributes heat and stays warm throughout the smoking process.

-Here’s a quick overview of how to make smoked beans with any pellet smoker, the recipe card will have full details.
+Here’s a quick overview of how to make these smoked beans with any pellet smoker.
+You’ll see just how simple they are.

 1. PREP YOUR SMOKER: Add wood pellets to the hopper and fill your water pan with cool water.
 Preheat the smoker for 20 to 30 minutes prior to smoking the baked beans.